With trained security officers, safety programs and regular awareness events, your safety is our priority both on and off campus.

 UNH Manchester hosts safety awareness displays in the library each semester, advocating for raised awareness and prevention of sexual assault and rape.
 Related events and services are available during April for Sexual Assault Awareness month and October for Domestic Violence Awareness month.

-uSafeUS can help protect you.
+uSafeUS can help protect you. video overview

 - It can help you leave an uncomfortable or risky situation by sending you a fake text or phone call.